infosys-gcp-training/gke-training/01-gke-cluster/INSTRUCTIONS-part-1.md

 ```
 $ kubectl get nodes -o wide  ← short form
 ```
+You should see 3 nodes.

 #### View pods
+> We have't created any pods yet so you won't see anything.
 ```
 $ kubectl get pods
 ```